Security

 Access Controls

-• Use strong, unique passwords and enable 2FA
+• Use strong, unique passwords and enable 2FA on every account

 • Disable Remote Desktop Protocol if not needed